Instar-Group/instar-web/README.md

     https://instar.vercel.app

 # Development
-After forking the project and installing dependencies using `npm install`
+After forking the project `cd instar` then  install dependencies using `npm install`
 use  `npm run dev` for a local preview of the website